samarara/diwya-portfolio/src/pages/about/index.md

   the photograph captures a specific moment in time that cannot be replicated, and therefore increases our awareness of the art that encompasses us.
 ---
 I’m a third year student at the University of Waterloo studying Systems Design Engineering.
-I also love product design and have gotten the opportunity to intern at Autodesk (PlanGrid), TD’s Innovation Lab, and Scotiabank.
+This multidisciplinary program introduced me to human factors and product design, where I've gotten to apply my learnings by interning at [Autodesk (PlanGrid)](https://www.plangrid.com/), [TD’s Innovation Lab](https://www.communitech.ca/how-we-help/innovation/corporate-innovation/td-bank-group/), and [Scotiabank](https://www.scotiaitrade.com/en/direct-investing-and-online-trading.html).

 Check out my [LinkedIn](https://www.linkedin.com/in/diwyadesilva/) to learn more about my design experience.